manikyaswathi/manikyaswathi.github.io/_pages/HARP_Portal.md

 ---
 layout: archive
-title: "Know Your Resource Needs!
-Using HARP"
+title: "Know Your Resource Needs: Using HARP to Estimate Resource Requirements for Running an Application"
 permalink: /HARP_Portal/
 author_profile: true
 redirect_from: